FWCD Coach Bios

 Since 2003, Mike Vincent has been a Physical Education Teacher and a coach in the soccer, field hockey, lacrosse and track & field programs at Fort Worth Country Day.
 He has taught every grade at FWCD (except kindergarten).
 Vincent is also the Boys Soccer Program Director/Varsity Boys Soccer Coach.
 He has previously coached the varsity girls team, leading the Falcons to Southwest Preparatory Conference Division I status for the first time in nine years in the 2005-06 season.

 In 2007-08, the varsity boys were successful in winning the SPC Division II Championship, and in the 2008-09, 2009-10 and 2010-11 seasons, the boys soccer teams finished fourth, fifth and third places, respectively in SPC Division I. Vincent’s varsity boys teams retained their SPC Division I status for the subsequent years until the conference became just one division.
+In January 2024, Vincent celebrated his 300th win as a coach at FWCD during the SPC Tournament, within which his varsity boys progressed to the Championship game, finishing 3A SPC Runners-up.

 Before joining the FWCD community, Vincent served for 10 years as the Southwest Area Manager for British Soccer, a subsidiary of Challenger Sports.
 During that time, he was responsible for supervising Challenger’s Soccer Academy, soccer camps, soccer tours, soccer tournaments and soccer apparel divisions within the Southwestern United States.

-Over the past 36 years, Vincent has coached at the high school, collegiate, Olympic Development Program and Select Club levels.
+Over the past 38 years, Vincent has coached at the high school, collegiate, Olympic Development Program and Select Club levels.
 He possesses the United States Soccer Federation (USSF, now US Soccer) “A” Coaching License and USSF National Youth licenses, as well as the National Soccer Coaches Association of America (NSCAA) International Premier (Distinguished Pass) and Advanced National Diplomas.
 Vincent holds the English Football Association Preliminary Coaching Award and is a National Soccer Coaches Association of America and North Texas State Soccer Association Staff Coach.
 He has instructed on the U.S. Soccer G, F, E and D coaching courses.

 In both 2008 and 2010, Vincent received the NSCAA Southwest Regional High School Coach of the Year Award in the Private/Parochial Schools Division.
 He has published two books on Soccer: Modern Attacking and Goalscoring and a children’s book titled Luke’s Big Game.
 He has also created and co-produced a highly regarded Soccer DVD – “Drills and Small Sided Games for Shooting and Finishing.”
+In 2023, Vincent was awarded the prestigious Perry and Nancy Lee Bass Chair for Distinguished Teaching in Athletics and Physical Education.

 Born and raised in Oxford, England, Vincent was a member of professional team Oxford United’s youth soccer in the Community Program and later played at the collegiate and semi-professional (Hellenic League) levels in England.
 A graduate of Brunel University in London, he holds a double major B.A.
 (First Class Honors) in Sports Studies (with a specialization in Sports Psychology) and American Studies.
 He was a member of the 1991-92 Brunel University National Championship Winning Men’s College Team.

 Vincent has coached numerous players who have gone on to play soccer collegiately.
 He often competes in Adventure Race Obstacle Courses, Mud Runs and Triathlons.
+Vincent and his wife Callie have one son, Luke, who will graduate from FWCD in 2026.

 Go back